 Fly-tipping has huge knock on effects on our local Fire & Rescue Service, Police, Council and organisations such as Cross Keys Homes.

 On average Cambridgeshire Fire and Rescue Service attend around 22 fires a month in Peterborough where fly-tipped waste has been deliberately set on fire.
-Already this year (2017) Amey, on behalf of the council, has dealt with over 4,000 fly-tips.

 How to report fly-tipping

 You can report fly-tipping to us online with our Report It Online form or by calling 01733 747474.

 The fly-tipped waste can then be removed and any additional information you have could help us to prosecute the person responsible.

 When you report fly-tipping to us the following points may be useful:

 - Do not touch or remove any evidence found from the fly-tipping location e.g. addressed letters, as this could help us with prosecution

 - Please be as specific as you can when describing the location of the fly-tipping

 - If you see the incident occurring do not approach the people involved as this is for your own safety